-When Obama put Biden in charge of foreign policy, Hunter got paid: Andy McCarthy
+Andy McCarthy hits media's lack of curiosity into the Biden family connection to China

 "Hunter Biden's business is access," McCarthy said

-"Hunter Biden’s business is access," former chief assistant U.S. Attorney and Fox News contributor Andrew McCarthy said Thursday reacting to reports President Biden met with his son’s Russian and Ukrainian business associates.
+Former chief assistant U.S. Attorney and Fox News contributor Andrew McCarthy reacted Thursday to reports Vice President Joe Biden met with his son’s Russian and Ukrainian business associates saying, "Hunter Biden’s business is access."

 During an appearance on "The Story", McCarthy criticized the president’s son and ex-business partner Devon Archer, who was convicted in a federal fraud case in the Southern District of New York.